fyodorovich/Timebank-Toolkit/CommunityWeaver.md

             * Cons
                 * Hard to manage who signs up
                 * If you have referee checks, or  any other requirement, such as identity validation, then you may need a different sign up form.
 For a user, having to sign up multiple times is confusing and can undermine confidence.
-        * WARNING: If you allow anyone to sign up there is more to do.
+        ``WARNING`` If you allow anyone to sign up there is more to do.
 Go to Configure->Signup and follow the instructions there.
 * Member Privacy
     * Check this box at all times
         * Pros